 A metered connection on Windows 10 means Windows would track the amount of data used.
 Hence you’d know how much data you have consumed if you are using a limited internet plan.
 A metered connection has another benefit.
 It stops Windows from updating automatically without turning them off manually.
 Background data usage from services Windows Modules Installer Worker like will also be automatically limited by Windows and current downloads will be paused.

-2. How to Set a Windows 10 Metered Connection Using Ethernet?
+Method 2.
+Set as Metered Connection Using Ethernet

 - Click Start> Type Regedit and click Yes in the dialogue box opened.